Jason-Vaughan/CLiTS/CLITS_next_session_priming.md

 - Various buttons and interactive elements

 ## Next Session Focus
-- **Status**: ✅ MAJOR ISSUES RESOLVED - Element detection and clicking now working!
+- **Status**: ✅ ALL CRITICAL AUTOMATION ISSUES RESOLVED!
+- **OnDeck Integration**: READY - All production blockers fixed
+- **Current Capability**:
+  - ✅ Basic selectors work (`body`, `html`, `head`)
+  - ✅ Automation workflows complete successfully
+  - ✅ Chrome-port parameter handling fixed
+  - ✅ Enhanced timeout management (30s default)
-- **Current Capability**: Can detect 79+ elements and successfully click them
+  - ✅ Element detection with 79+ interactive elements
-- **User Feedback**: "it seems to see more, but not sure how to select and click on it"
 - **Next Steps**:
-  1. User education on navigation (provided above)
-  2. Test clicking on specific elements like "Displays Manager"
-  3. Verify navigation between different pages works
-  4. Fine-tune element descriptions for better user experience
+  1. **OnDeck Integration Testing**: Validate with production workflows
+  2. **Minor Issue Follow-up**: Monitor chrome-control parameter edge cases
+  3. **Performance Monitoring**: Watch for any regression issues
+  4. **Feature Development**: Ready for next enhancement phase

 ## Auto-Launch Chrome Fix (IMPORTANT FOR NEXT SESSION)
 The user mentioned that earlier in the session, there was a fix that made the "launch tab to work when you fired it."
 This likely refers to the `launchChromeIfNeeded()` function in `src/cli-inspect.ts` lines 27-50 that: